aamplugin/docs/src/blog/we-are-migrating.md

 ### Pricing Changes

-We decided that the base price for the "Complete Package" will be $99 for the first year and a base $49 renewal fee.
+We decided that the base price for the "Complete Package" will be between $79-$99 for the first year and a base $49 renewal fee.
 If you already have the "Complete Package" or converted your other license(s) to it, you only will pay minimum $49 when your renewal date is due.

 The renewal price is dynamically adjusted based on the number of active domains that you have.
 Each new domain that exceeds the license limit adds $9.99 to the renewal amount.
 For example, if the "Complete Package" was installed on 2 domains, then you only pay $49 because it is below the default license limit of three domains.
 However, if the add-on is installed on 5 domains, then the renewal amount will be $68.98 ($49 + $9.99*2).